whatsnowplaying/whats-now-playing/docs/recognition/acoustidmb.rst

 -----------

 MusicBrainz is an open music encyclopedia that collects music metadata and makes it available to the public.
-Now Playing may use MusicBrainz to fill in missing data beyond what is already tagged, if enabled.
+**What's Now Playing** may use MusicBrainz to fill in missing data beyond what is already tagged, if enabled.

 MusicBrainz aims to be: